 A Choral Perspective of Canada’s Indigenous Veterans

 TMC welcomes guest curator Andrew Balfour for this program.
-Andrew, TMC conductor Simon Rivard, and Elder Dr. Duke Redbird will present a program that reflects on Indigenous experience through music, poetry and dance.
+Andrew, TMC conductor Simon Rivard, and Elder Dr. Duke Redbird will present a program that reflects on Indigenous experience through music and poetry.

 The centre piece of the program is Andrew Balfour’s Notinikew.
 Movements of the work will be sung by Andrew’s Winnipeg-based Camerata Nova and by the Toronto Mendelssohn Choir.